 - In the morning/early afternoon, combine yeast, sugar/agave, and warm water in a small bowl.
 Cover with a towel to avoid cooling off, set aside for 6-8 min until foamy.

 - In a large bowl, combine flours, salt, and flaxseed.
 Add foaming yeast mixture.
 Start combining the ingredients with clean hands until dough forms.
 Put the dough onto a floured table and knead until soft, about 5 min, adding more white flour if the dough gets sticky.
-Not sure how to knead properly?
-Watch some Youtube videos on that.

 - Once the dough is uniformly soft, cover it with olive oil, put into a container with a lid (I used a big soup pot), wrap the container with a towel to create warm environment inside, and leave in a warm place for at least 3-4 hours.